 |Olcott (Replica), NY|

-The story of the Olcott Lighthouse would have ended there if not for a group of citizens, known as the Olcott Lighthouse Society, who were determined to bring a lighthouse back to the community.
+The story of Olcott Lighthouse would have ended there if not for a group of citizens, known as the Olcott Lighthouse Society, who were determined to bring a lighthouse back to the community.
 Jump-started by a $1,000 donation from the local Lion’s Club, the group was able to raise roughly $6,000, and in 2003 work on an accurate, full-scale reproduction began.
 As no blueprints or architectural drawings of the original lighthouse were available, a collection of historic photographs was used to develop plans for the replica lighthouse.
-The 27-foot-tall tower was constructed of white pine in a “Dutch Lap” style of overlapping boards.
+The tower was constructed of white pine in a “Dutch Lap” style of overlapping boards.

 Olcott, once a popular lakeside resort, is experiencing a rebirth, and the lighthouse was not the only historic icon to return to the city in 2003.
-A separate group had spent thee years raising funds to purchase and refurbish a 1928 Herschell-Spillman carousel to replace one that was part of the former Olcott Amusement Park.
+A separate group had spent three years raising funds to purchase and refurbish a 1928 Herschell-Spillman carousel to replace one that was part of the former Olcott Amusement Park.
 Besides the carousel, vintage rocket-ship, boat, car, and fighter-plane rides were also operational in 2004 as part of the children’s Olcott Beach Carousel Park.
 Rides on the carousel are only a quarter and are enjoyed both by children and the young at heart.

 Located at the intersection of Ontario Street and Lockport-Olcott Road along the waterfront in Olcott.
 The lighthouse is owned by the Town of Olcott.
 Grounds/tower open.